Alweena-Fatima/BasicInterviewQuestion/sql.md

 - ✅ Example: IBM Information Management System (IMS).

 ---
+### SQL
+SQL (Structured Query Language) is a, declarative(you describe what you want to achieve instead of explicitly writing how to do it.) programming language designed for managing relational databases.
+It is the primary language for tasks like data retrieval, data manipulation, and database administration.

+---

+### SQL VS NOSQL
+**SQL** databases are relational and use tables with fixed schemas.
+They are great when your data is structured and relationships are important, like student records or bank transactions.
+Each row in a table must follow the same schema.
+Example: If the table Students(id, name, marks) is defined, every row must have these three columns.
+You cannot suddenly add a "hobbies" column for just one row.

+**NoSQL** databases are non-relational and schema-less, meaning they can handle unstructured or semi-structured data.
+They’re useful when you need scalability and flexibility, like storing user profiles.
+Each document can have a different structure (schema is flexible).
+You can store extra fields for some records without affecting others.
+➡️ First student has 3 fields, second student has 4 fields.
+➡️ This is allowed in NoSQL but not in SQL.

+---

 ### Database keys:
 Keys are attributes (or sets of attributes) that ensure **data integrity, uniqueness, and relationships** in a database.
 They help **identify and access records efficiently**.